 - Their breach is your breach.

-Zero Hour was designed to make the trade-off unnecessary.
+Zero Hour was designed so this requirement no longer exists.
 Bids fire from your machine using cookies your browser already holds.
 Auction Sniper would need to invert their entire architecture to match.
 It would no longer be a web service.

 Where Auction Sniper still wins